Video: Language Translations

 In order to keep translation prices affordable, some things are English only.

 - Technical support, and instructor-led live training webinars

 Systems2win templates are designed for teams that have an IT Department and at least one Continuous Improvement Leader that speaks fluent English.

-- Everything associated with installation, activation, and system setup.
+- Some things associated with installation, activation, and system setup.